Sunderland Civic Centre

 Sunderland Civic Centre was a municipal building in the Burdon Road in Sunderland, Tyne and Wear, England.
 It was the headquarters of Sunderland City Council until November 2021.

 History

-After Sunderland became a municipal borough in 1835, civic leaders initially held their meetings in the Exchange Building on High Street East which had served as the local market hall as well as the courthouse since it was completed in 1814.
-Following the expansion of the borough council's responsibilities in the latter half of the 19th century, civic leaders decided to procure a purpose-built town hall in Fawcett Street.
-The town hall was designed by Brightwen Binyon of Ipswich, was built by John and Thomas Tillman at a cost of around £50,000 and was officially opened by the mayor, Councillor Robert Shadforth, on 6 November 1890.

-After the Second World War the town hall was also deemed unsuitable and civic leaders decided to procure a new civic centre: the site they selected had previously been occupied by a residential area known as West Park.
+The building was commissioned to replace Sunderland Town Hall which by the 1960s, was considered too small.
+Civic leaders decided to procure a new civic centre: the site they selected had previously been occupied by a residential area known as West Park.
 Construction of the civic centre started in January 1968.
 It was designed by Spence Bonnington & Collins in the Modern style, built at a cost of £3.4 million and was officially opened by Princess Margaret, Countess of Snowdon on 5 November 1970.